-During the first appointment, Dr. Porter removes damaged/diseased tooth structure or the old filling.
-He cleans the tooth and prepares it to receive the restoration.
+During the first appointment, Dr. Porter or Dr. Warren will remove damaged/diseased tooth structure or the old filling.
+The tooth is cleaned and prepared to receive the restoration.
 Impressions are taken of the affected tooth to send to the lab that creates the inlay or onlay.
 The color of the restoration is also selected to match the surrounding tooth structure and nearby teeth.
-Dr. Porter can place a temporary restoration to cover the prepared tooth until the next appointment.
+Drs.
+Porter and Warren can place a temporary restoration to cover the prepared tooth until the next appointment.

 Second Dental Appointment

 Once the inlay or onlay is ready, the second appointment takes place.
-Dr. Porter cements the restoration into place and checks for fit.
+The restoration is cemented into place and checked for fit.
 The restoration can be adjusted as needed to achieve a natural, even appearance and a good bite.
-Finally, Dr. Porter polishes the inlay or onlay so it gleams like natural tooth structure.
+Finally, the inlay or onlay is polished so it gleams like natural tooth structure.

 Inlay & Onlay Recovery